CMU-313/basic-web-app/README.md

 To deploy your Next.js app on Fly.io, you can use the [Fly.io CLI](https://fly.io/docs/getting-started/installing-flyctl/):

 1. Install flyctl following instructions on [Fly.io](fly.io)
 2. Follow instructions here to deploy this app: [Deploying Next.js on Fly.io](https://fly.io/docs/languages-and-frameworks/nextjs/).
+When prompted with entering payment, click skip for now.
 Do select the region closest to you.